BIMIB-DISCo/VERSO/README.md

 VERSO is provided as an R open source tool.

 ## RUNNING
-To run he **VERSO STEP #1** tool please go to the folder: https://github.com/BIMIB-DISCo/VERSO/tree/VERSO/VERSO_STEP_1 and refer to the related readme, which includes instructions and guidelines.
+To run the **VERSO STEP #1** tool please go to the folder: https://github.com/BIMIB-DISCo/VERSO/tree/VERSO/VERSO_STEP_1 and refer to the related readme, which includes instructions and guidelines.

 # VERSO STEP #2: characterization of intra-host genomic diversity